Kinsa/parking-attendant/readme.md

 With a bit of fine tuning of the message I have passing tests.

 I then worked out the syntax for asserting the response I was expecting.
 I had to dig into assertJsonContains to figure out the syntax and then from PHPUnit I was expecting to have to have an exact match.
 Since the ID changes I was getting a failure.
 I asked AI "this fails because the id changes. can i set a wildcard or just test for license_plate and time_in maybe as 2 separate tests?" and it told me to just remove the `id` parameter.
+And we once again have passing tests.